boldare/boldare-tech/content/posts/quick-import-of-mysql-database-dump.md

 Now we have our backup ready!

 Let's say we did some work and now we want to clean up the database.
-We have to remove our `foo_db_data` container so it can be cloned from `foo_db_data_clone`.
-In order to do it we also have to remove our `db` container since named volumes cannot be removed if they are used by any container:
+We have to remove our `foo_db_data` volume so it can be cloned from `foo_db_data_clone`.
+In order to do it we also have to remove our `foo_db` container since named volumes cannot be removed if they are used by any container:

 ```
 # On host